simeononsecurity/simeononsecurity.ch/content/articles/essential-opsec-steps-for-digital-security/index.en.md

 ## Conclusion

-OPSEC is not a one-time task but an ongoing process that evolves with the changing threat landscape.
+OPSEC isn't a one-time task but an ongoing process that evolves with the changing threat landscape.
 By implementing these OPSEC steps, you can significantly enhance your cybersecurity posture and protect your valuable digital assets.

 Remember, in the digital age, the key to security is vigilance and a proactive approach.
 Stay informed about the latest threats and technologies, and regularly update your OPSEC strategy to stay one step ahead of potential adversaries.